Indonesian Chicken Satay with Peanut Sauce

 Notes

-- The best part of chicken to use is the chicken thigh, the meat is still juicy even after roasting.
+- The best cut for chicken satay is the chicken thigh—it stays juicy and tender even after grilling.

-- Omit the chilis in the peanut sauce if you canβt eat spicy food.
+- Skip the chilis in the peanut sauce if you’re not a fan of spicy food.

 I love this chicken satay recipe!
 The meat is still juicy and tender even after being roasted until slightly charred and the peanut sauce is a perfect balance of sweet and savoury flavors!